MoCivers-Davis/password-generator/README.md

 # MoCivers-Davis Homework 3
 ![Password Generator](Password-GeneratorHW.png)
-Format: ![This is a screenshot of this project]
+![This is a screenshot of this project]

 ## Description
 The motivation for creating this project is two-fold.
 As employee with access to sensitive data